BriceZemba/Chatbot/README.md

 pip install google-generativeai
 ```
 ## Frontend/Backend
-For the frontend an the backend streamlit is a very powerful library that that manage the frontend and the backend
+For the frontend an the backend streamlit is a very powerful library that that manage the frontend and the backend.

 ## How to install Streamlit ??
 ```bash